sigma-boi/simpleJS/README.md

 # simpleJS
-This repo is about various JS files studies from youtube yet
+This repo is about various JS files studies from youtube yet.
+The files wil be uploaded very soon.
+Stay cool and CHILL!